-The State Board for Community and Technical Colleges allocates out to each college funds received in the state's budget.
+The State Board for Community and Technical College's allocates out to each college funds received in the state's budget.
 The model is based on performance in several key indicators, from general enrollments to enrollments in high-cost programs, as well as student completion and achievement points.
 The model is based on a three-year rolling average of enrollments and completions, comparative to other institutions in the state.
-In FY 2022, the College's allocation was slightly reduced to reflect a reduction in its funded enrollment target or FTE, and associated funding.
+Due to decreases in enrollments system-wide for the community and technical colleges, there have not been any reductions to the funding levels based on this new allocation method yet.
+Due to a decrease in enrollment, it is estimated that the College could see a decrease in state operating appropriations in future years.